Hepatitis B: Everything you wanted to know

 - Screening of commercial sex workers for infection with HBV.

 - HBV is efficiently transmitted from pregnant mothers to their newborns if the mother has a high viral load.

 - This transmission may happen during the third trimester of gestation, during birth (passage of the baby through birth canal where it comes in contact with the maternal body secretions), or in the period after delivery (through close contact between mother and baby).

-- Focus is more on the prevention of this kind of transmission, since HBV infection in infancy is much more likely to become chronic and hence lead to liver cirrhosis or liver cancer.
+- Focus is more on the prevention of this kind of transmission since HBV infection in infancy is much more likely to become chronic and hence lead to liver cirrhosis or liver cancer.

-- Mother-to-child HBV transmission can be interrupted through administration of hepatitis B vaccine to newborn babies, beginning with the first dose within 24 hours of birth.
+- Mother-to-child HBV transmission can be interrupted through the administration of the hepatitis B vaccine to newborn babies, beginning with the first dose within 24 hours of birth.
 If a pregnant woman is known to have HBV infection and also has a positive HBeAg test or a high viral load, administration of specific hepatitis B immunoglobulin (HBIG) to the baby at birth and/or of oral anti-viral drugs to the mother in the third trimester of pregnancy may provide some additional protection.

 Vaccines and immunoglobulins

 Active and passive immunoprophylaxis (using specific vaccine and immunoglobulin, respectively) are available for preventing HBV infections.